Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 Please email your presentation to firstname.lastname@example.org .
 Bring your presentation to the conference on a flashdrive.
 After the conference, we may post your presentation on BID's website so participants can continue to study and learn.
 Each presenter should have completed the form to permit or deny permission to post their presentation.

-Presenters will receive complementary registration for the Breakin' It Down Conference., which includes breakfast and lunch.
+Speakers and Presenters will receive complementary registration for the Breakin' It Down workshops and related events, The in-house conference includes continental breakfast and lunch.

-Rooms will be set with projection equipment and white board.
-You will need to bring your own laptop and dongle if you use a Mac.
+Rooms for in-person workshops will be set with projection equipment and white board.
+You will need to bring your own laptop.

 We recommend that the presenter arrives 30 minutes early to set up the presentation and ensure the room is set properly.